hbr/Lambda-Calculus/lambda2/arithmetic.md

 ```

 If the term `p i` returns true, then `p i i ?` returns the value `i` which
 satisfies the predicate.
-But we don't know, what to return in case that `i` does
+But we don't know what to return in case that `i` does
 not satisfy the predicate.
 If we had recursive functions in lambda calculus
 we would just replace the question mark with `step (i + one)`.
 Unfortunately
 this is not a valid lambda term.